rushykat/recipe-calorie-analysis-and-prediction/README.md

 | missing_rating |     0 |

 ### NMAR Analysis
 The "rating" column has the most missing values, at 15036.
 I believe that the "rating" column is NMAR (Not Missing At Random).
-This could be attributed to the fact that people will usually only give recipes if they feel strongly about a recipe.
+This can be attributed to the fact that people will usually only give recipes if they feel strongly about a recipe.
 They either really loved it and want to give it 5 stars, or they really hated it and want to give it 1 star.
 A majority of the people who look up recipes on food.com likely just want to find something to cook.
-They likely won't come back after eating to give their review of the recipe.
+They probably won't come back after eating to give their review of the recipe.
 I've done this many times, and I'm sure this is a common trend.

 ### Missingness Dependency
-I will use permutation tests to analyze if the missingness of the "rating" column is dependent on "avg_rating" and "calories".
+I will use permutation tests to analyze if the missingness of the "rating" column is dependent on "avg_rating" and "minutes".

 For testing the relationship betIen "rating" and "avg_rating":